 This is a work at your own pace course.
 You are responsible for keeping up with the readings and assignments and completing the tests and exams on time.
-To stay on task, you should aim to complete one module every two to three days (this includes weekends).
+To stay on task, you should aim to complete one module every two to three days (this includes weekends and the holiday).